akshit-mahendru/maiven_task/README.md

 3. **Personalization**: Computes relevance scores based on recency, and sector match.
 4. **Fallback Recommendations**: This was added at the end and some of it code should be in `/src/db.py`. as there were not many direct matches for few jurisdictions like `australia`.
 I fetched similar sector policies with some `relevance` score.

 Output and Logs are stored as well.
 I have kept raw and processed file too.
+I added Healthcare as a sector for Carbon Management Strategy Policy (Germany) To test the Fallback Recommendations when no jurisdiction match

 ## Scaling